Bachelor of Science in Business Administration (BSBA)

 ENGL425 Modern American Literature (3)

-Area B: Mathematics and Natural Sciences(9 units)
+Area B: Mathematics and Natural Sciences(9 units required)

 (MATH208 is required, at least 3 units in Natural Sciences, plus 3 additional units in Mathematics and Natural Sciences)